neenu-kurian/tv-maze/README.md

 ### 1. Design with Figma AI
 Before diving into development, the layout and component structure were designed in *Figma*.
-I used *Figma Make AI* to generate base designs and iterate quickly on color palettes, spacing, and responsive layouts.
+I used *Figma Make* to generate base designs and iterate quickly on color palettes, spacing, and responsive layouts.

 ### 2. Vue 3 + Composition API + TypeScript
 Vue 3 was chosen for its flexible reactivity system and Composition API, which made logic organisation cleaner.